What's in a Virchew Bowl? Hemp!

 Now, what are Hemp Hearts?

 Hulled hemp seeds are also known as shelled hemp, hemp hearts, or hemp nuts.
 Hemp hearts result from removing the hard outer shell of the hemp seed, and research shows that removing the hull fraction of the hemp seed improves protein digestibility.

 Hemp hearts are technically nuts, and they have a mild nutty flavour.
 These seeds come from the cannabis plant, Cannabis sativa L. (scientific name); however, the seeds contain only insignificant amounts of tetrahydrocannabinol or THC which is the psychoactive compound known to cause the drug-like effects of marijuana.
-The THC level in hemp hearts is well below 0.04% for pet food consumption.
+The THC level in hemp hearts is well below 0.04% for pet or human food consumption.

 In the last two decades, hemp with a THC content lower than 0.4% has been used as a valuable industrial crop for food in some countries.
 As a result, whole hemp seeds and derived food products food products have entered the food market for both humans and domesticated animals.

 Hemp seeds possess excellent nutritional value and are rich in essential fatty acids (EFAs) and omegas-3 and 6.
 It has significant amounts of protein as other main vegetable sources, like soybeans, and is rich in vitamin E and minerals such as phosphorus, potassium, sodium, magnesium, sulphur, calcium, iron, and zinc.